 The Company is required to comply with the requisite rules under Chapter 9 of the Listing Manual of the SGX-ST for interested person transactions.
-To ensure compliance with Chapter 9, the AC meets half yearly during the financial year of 2021 to review if the Company will be entering into an interested person transaction in order to ensure that the interested person transactions are carried out on normal commercial terms and will not be prejudicial to the interests of the shareholders.
-There were no interested person transactions entered into by the Group during the year under review.
+To ensure compliance with Chapter 9, the ARC meets half yearly during the financial year of 2022 to review if the Company will be entering into an interested person transaction in order to ensure that the interested person transactions are carried out on normal commercial terms and will not be prejudicial to the interests of the shareholders.